workhorsy/comic_book_reader/README.md

 * Thumb nails are too small on a high dpi screen

 # TODO Small:
+* Add an overlay with directions for where to tap
 * Add an option to disable user counter
 * Stop browser navigation when loading
 * Make esc un full screen and bring down the top menu